kreshuklab/predoc-course/README.md

 * `cells` - containing the ground truth cell segmentation `(1024, 1024)`
 * `infected` - containing the ground truth for cell infection (at the nuclei level); contains 3 labels: `0 - background`, `1 - infected cell/nuclei`, `2 - non-infected cell/nuclei`

-We recommend [ilastik4ij ImageJ/Fiji](https://github.com/ilastik/ilastik4ij) for loading and exploring the data.
+We recommend [ilastik4ij ImageJ/Fiji](https://github.com/ilastik/ilastik4ij) or [napari](https://napari.org/) for loading and exploring the data.

 The actual segmentation task can be split in three parts:
 1. Segmentation of the nuclei using the **nuclei channel**